fabXlabs/fabX/frontend-svelte/README.md

 The setup includes pre-commit hooks via [husky](https://typicode.github.io/husky/).
 On commit, husky triggers [lint-staged](https://github.com/lint-staged/lint-staged), which runs automatic linting and formatting before a commit.

+The pre-commit hooks can be bypassed by adding the `--no-verify` or `-n` flag to the commit command.

 ## Development

 ```bash